patrickisaac/EXPRESS-Academic/README.md

 I build this web application using React.js for the front-end (CSS/SASS for styling) and Express.js with some MySQL for the back-end.
 Everything can be run via localhost, but I also deployed my app via NGROK.

+Concept of project was to promote local dance instructors in Vancouver and have them booked for private lessons.
+The contact form is used to send an email, followed by a text message to verify if the user is real prior to obtaining further information.

 Libraries i've used:

 Back-End: